ajgorhoe/IGLib.workspace.doc.codedoc/README.md

 This repository uses different **branches** to contain code documentation generation scripts **for different target repositories**.
 Since setting may different a lot between different repositories, these branches will not be merged into one another.
 If some developments can be copied between them, this will be done manually. **Main repository branches** related to IGLib are the following ([as explained here](#customizing-the-repository-for-other-software-projects), the `codedoc` repository can be easily adapted for other repositories, too):

-* **`main`** - `codedoc` utilities for the **[new IGLib container repository](https://github.com/ajgorhoe/iglibmodules/)** , located in `_doc/codedoc/`.
+* **`main`** ([browse here](https://github.com/ajgorhoe/IGLib.workspace.doc.codedoc/tree/main/)) - `codedoc` utilities for the **[new IGLib container repository](https://github.com/ajgorhoe/iglibmodules/)** , located in `_doc/codedoc/`.
 This also includes documentation for some legacy IGLib repositories (still used with the new IGLib) managed by the new container repository
-* **`iglibrepo/iglibcontainerLegacy/repoMain`** - `codedoc` utilities for the **[legacy IGLib container repository](https://github.com/ajgorhoe/iglibcontainer/)**, located in `ws/workspace/codedoc/`
+* **`iglibrepo/iglibcontainerLegacy/repoMain`** ([browse here](https://github.com/ajgorhoe/IGLib.workspace.doc.codedoc/tree/iglibrepo/iglibcontainerLegacy/repoMain/)) - `codedoc` utilities for the **[legacy IGLib container repository](https://github.com/ajgorhoe/iglibcontainer/)**, located in `ws/workspace/codedoc/`
-* **`iglibrepo/IGLibCore/repoMain`** - `codedoc` utilities for the **[IGLibCore repository](https://github.com/ajgorhoe/IGLib.modules.IGLibCore/)** (the base reposiory for the new IGLib), located in `doc/codedoc/`
+* **`iglibrepo/IGLibCore/repoMain`** ([browse here](https://github.com/ajgorhoe/IGLib.workspace.doc.codedoc/tree/iglibrepo/IGLibCore/repoMain/)) - `codedoc` utilities for the **[IGLibCore repository](https://github.com/ajgorhoe/IGLib.modules.IGLibCore/)** (the base reposiory for the new IGLib), located at `doc/codedoc/` within the repository; this branch can be used as template for customization for other repositories.

 For feature development and other tasks, sub-branches can be branched off the main repository brenches and later merged back.

 **Current development and future plans**:

-In July 2025, all maintained configurations switched to PowerShell instead of batch scripts, whic also greatly simplified the scripts.
-Scripts for legacy IGLib (the "Framework" version) that work with the [old repo container](https://github.com/ajgorhoe/iglibcontainer) (`generate_iglib.ps1`, etc.) are lef in the repository.
-The `generate_iglibnew.ps1` is the equivalent for the [new IGLib repo container](https://github.com/ajgorhoe/iglibmodules), which already supports clonning the legacy IGLib in its entirety but clones `workspaceprojects` and `workspaceprojects_all` outside (two levels below) the container repository.
-This script will be complmented by others for different flavors of legacy IGLib, and the legacy container will slowly lessen its importance.
-In the future, the ability to **use Doxygen and Graphviz from system installation** will be added to the PowerShell generation scripts (this possibility is provied by the old batch scripts, which will be phased out after full feature pairity is reached).
+In July 2025, all maintained configurations switched to PowerShell scripts instead of batch scripts, which simplified the scripts and made them cross-platform.

+In November 2025, main repository branches were introduced (see above), which contain configuration and scripts for different target repositories.
+This makes customization and adaptation for new repositories much easier.
+Complete scripts for legacy IGLib (the "Framework" version) that work with the [old repo container](https://github.com/ajgorhoe/iglibcontainer) (`generate_iglib.ps1`, etc.) are lef in the repository on the legacy branch (`iglibrepo/iglibcontainerLegacy/repoMain`).

+ In the future, the ability to **use Doxygen and Graphviz from system installation** might be added to the PowerShell generation scripts.
+This possibility was provied by the old batch scripts that were removed (except on the legacy branch).

 ## Use with the Investigative Generic Library (IGLib)